(Egyptian slow-cooked fava beans)

 To do ful medames right takes some time, most of it spent soaking and simmering.
 Start this recipe in the morning to have it ready for breakfast the next day.
 Especially popular during Ramadan.
 The dish has a variety of spellings: fool, foul, ful, fuul; medames, mudammas, medammis, midammas.

 4 to 6 servings

-- Dried, peeled fava beans -- 1 pound
+- Dried, peeled fava beans -- 2 cups, or 1 pound

 - Red lentils -- 1/2 cup

 - Garlic, minced -- 3 to 4 cloves

 - Ground cumin -- 1 teaspoon

 - Salt -- to taste

 - Lemons, juice only -- 1 or 2

 - Olive oil or melted butter -- 3 tablespoons